OneBusAway/onebusaway-iphone/Libraries/TestFlightSDK/README.md

 Checkpoints are meant to tell you if a user visited a place in your app or completed a task.
 They should not be used for debugging purposes.
 Instead, use Remote Logging for debugging information (more information below).

-NB: Checkpoints are only recorded during sessions.
+NB: Checkpoints are only recorded during BETA sessions.

 ### Custom Environment Information